AdobeDocs/experience-manager-screens.en/help/user-guide/launches.md

 ---
 title: Content Update using Screens Launch
-description: Learn how to create future version of the channels, known as Launch, and setting a live date for the launch to make content live on devices or players.
+description: Learn how to create a future version of the channels, known as Launch, and setting a live date for the launch to make content live on devices or players.
 contentOwner: jsyal
 products: SG_EXPERIENCEMANAGER/6.5/SCREENS
 content-type: reference